Mandrake

 A mandrake is one of several toxic plant species with "man-shaped" roots and some uses in folk remedies.
 The roots by themselves may also be referred to as "mandrakes".
 The term primarily refers to nightshades of the genus Mandragora (in the family Solanaceae) found in the Mediterranean region.

 Other unrelated plants also sometimes referred to as "mandrake" include Bryonia alba (the English mandrake, in the family Cucurbitaceae) and Podophyllum peltatum (the American mandrake, in the family Berberidaceae).
 These plants have root structures similar to members of Mandragora, and are likewise toxic.

-This article will focus on mandrakes of the genus Mandragora and the European folklore surrounding them.
 Because these plants contain deliriant hallucinogenic tropane alkaloids and the shape of their roots often resembles human figures, they have been associated with magic rituals throughout history, including present-day contemporary pagan traditions.